anisdismail/hicma-exploration-r/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-In this project, we will explore the text corpus of the HICMA dataset, which features over 5,000 images across five distinct styles.
+In this project, we will **explore the text corpus of the HICMA dataset**, which features over 5,000 images across five distinct styles.
 Each image is paired with descriptive text and a corresponding style label.
 It's crucial to conduct an exploratory data analysis of the dataset before diving into modeling as it helps to gain a deeper understanding of the structure and characteristics of the text corpus.

-We are especially interested in answering the following questions:
+**We are especially interested in answering the following questions:**

 - How does the word distribution differ across the three sources?
 - Do the three sources share any common semantic topics?